turbo_tasks/vc/

 42/// A "Value Cell" (`Vc` for short) is a reference to a memoized computation result stored on the

-43/// heap or in persistent cache, depending on the Turbo Engine backend implementation.
+43/// heap or in filesystem cache, depending on the Turbo Engine backend implementation.

 44///